Clinical Microbiology (8027.3)

 |2022||UC - Canberra, Bruce||Semester 1||07 February 2022||On-Campus||Dr Claire O'Brien|

 Microbiology with Diseases by Body System, Global Edition (4e).
-This is an e-text and will be made free of charge to students via the unit Canvas page.
+This is an e-text and will be made available to students via the unit Canvas page.
 An e-version may also be purchased using the following link: http://www.pearson.com.au/9781292058276.
 Details about the purchase of the paperback version will be provided on the Canvas site.

-Clinical Microbiology Practical Manual 2021, University of Canberra, Australia.
+Clinical Microbiology Practical Manual 2022, University of Canberra, Australia.
 The manual is to be purchased from the UCX Shop on campus and brought to each practical session.
-The manual will also be made available on the Canvas site, however only the bound copy is permitted in practical sessions, as it is possible to decontiminate it prior to leaving each session.
+The manual will also be made available on the Canvas site, however only the bound copy is permitted in practical sessions, as it is bound with plastic, enabling decontimination prior to leaving each session.

 Submission of assessment items